Teammates

 What is an opioid?

-Opioids, as defined by the National Institute of Health (NIH), are a class of drugs that include heroin (an illegal drug), the synthetic opioids such as fentanyl, and pain relievers such as oxycodone (Oxycontin), hydrocodone (Vicodin), codeine, and morphine which are available legally by prescription, and many others.
+Opioids, as defined by the National Institute of Health (NIH), are a class of drugs that include heroin (an illegal drug), and, available legally by prescription, the synthetic opioids such as fentanyl, and pain relievers such as oxycodone (Oxycontin®), hydrocodone (Vicodin®), codeine, morphine, and many others.

-Do laws exist about how the controlled substances are dispensed and shipped?
+Do laws exist about how controlled substances are dispensed and shipped?

 How will I know when my controlled medication will be delivered to my home?

-• USP: Visit https://informeddelivery.usps.com to register for delivery notification through USPS.
+• USP: Visit USPS to register for delivery notification through USPS.
 Request for re-delivery service is also available.

 What about medications prescribed to treat my child’s attention deficit hyperactivity disorder (ADHD).
 I need to send medication to school and keep some at home for the weekend doses.

-Ask your pharmacist to provide two (2) labeled prescription vials or bottles with your order.
-You can then divide the medication in the right amount to send to school, daycare, etc, and to keep a supply at home if needed.
+Ask your pharmacist to provide two (2) labeled bottles with your order.
+You can then divide the medication in the right amount to send to school, daycare, etc., and to keep a supply at home if needed.

 Who is CarolinaCARE?